 IP underpins the system that has led to transformational medical breakthroughs in areas including HIV, diabetes, cancer, cardiovascular disease, and COVID-19.
-IP protections can coexist with mechanisms to improve access to medicines, and the least developed countries are not required to enforce IP rights for medicines before the year 2033.
-We believe the root cause of healthcare challenges in LLMICs is multifaceted, requiring partnership working and tailored approaches to ensure that innovation reaches patients.
+IP protections can coexist with mechanisms to improve access to medicines, and the Least Developed Countries (LDCs) are not required to enforce IP rights for medicines before the year 2033.
+We believe the root cause of healthcare challenges in lower income countries is multifaceted, requiring partnership working and tailored approaches to ensure that innovation reaches patients.